 Augustine Golf Club -- Role Model For Public Golf

-By Jeffrey A. Rendall, Photos by Joe McHatton and Brad Cheney.
+By Jeffrey A. Rendall, Photos by Jeff Smith.

 STAFFORD, VA -- Augustine Golf Club’s named after a Washington.